-The methods of instruction will be determined by each instructor and may include, but not be limited to the following: small group discussions, student presentations, demonstration, simulations, classroom lecture, CD or online assisted instruction, audiovisuals, textbooks, handouts, and required reading and writing assignments.

-During all classroom and clinical instruction time, every person will be respected within the group, and it is expected that all interactions between students, faculty, and other staff will take place professionally and courteously.
-Students are expected to come prepared for class by completing reading assignments and skills practice on their own time.

-Out of Class Assignments: The Department of Education policy states that one (1) credit hour is the amount of student work that approximates not less than one hour of class time and two (2) hours of out-of-class time per week over the span of a semester.
+- The methods of instruction will be determined by each instructor and may include but not be limited to the following: small group discussions, student presentations, demonstration, simulations, classroom lecture, CD or online assisted instruction, audiovisuals, textbooks, handouts, and required reading and writing assignments. - Simulations are a safe learning environment where all students can interact within a structured scenario.
+Simulations will be utilized during this class, and simulation materials will be handed out during the semester.
+All advance assignments, such as mini-care plans and pre-assignments, must be completed before the start of class.
+Failure to complete the pre-assignment will prevent the student - During all classroom and clinical instruction time, every person will be respected within the group, and it is expected that all interactions between students, faculty, and other staff will take place professionally and courteously.
+Students are expected to come prepared for class by completing reading assignments and skills practice on their own time. - Out of Class Assignments: The Department of Education policy states that one (1) credit hour is the amount of student work that approximates not less than one hour of class time and two (2) hours of out-of-class time per week over a semester.
 WASC has adopted a similar requirement.